PatrickF1/dotfiles/README.md

 My personal config files.
-Not all work is mine, but much of it has been copied from https://github.com/mathiasbynens/dotfiles and other repos.
+Much of it was copied from https://mths.be/dotfilesdotfiles and other repos.